 Visits with an expert guide are rare in this palace, but in exchange you have the option of an audio guide in several languages.
 Here I recommend that you do not hesitate and use it to orient yourself during your visit inside the palace.

-6. What if I only want to buy tickets?
+What if I just want to buy tickets?

-If you want to visit the gardens you do not need a ticket and if you want to see inside the palace, you can buy tickets at the ticket office from Tuesday to Sunday from 10 am to 17 pm in winter and until 18 pm in summer.
+If you want to visit the gardens you do not need a ticket and if you just want to see the inside of the palace, you can buy tickets online at the ticket office from Tuesday to Sunday from 10 am to 5 pm in winter and until 6 pm in summer.
 The approximate price of the full ticket (including the Old Palace, the New Wing and the Belvedere) is 17 euros for adults and 13 euros for students.

-7. If you are interested in tickets for Charlottenburg Palace, you will also be interested in
+If you are interested in Charlottenburg Palace tickets, you will also be interested in